- How to create note?

 - How to use tag trigger?

-To create a new note, move the mouse to the input field on the top marked as: " write down your note title and press 'Enter'".
+To create a new note, active the input field on the top:

-Please write down the title for this note, it should be something like what's this note about?
-Or just the content of the note directly if it's short enough.
-Then stike key "Enter", Midinote will create a new note for you.
+Please write down the title of this note, it should be something like what's this note about or if it's short , just input the content directly.
+Then strike "Enter", a new note is created.

-There are several different ways to input tags.
+There are several different ways to input a tag.

 First, when you are writing a note, press key # to begin to input a tag.

-Now keep typing the name of the tag, you can not include any space char in a tag name, and press space to finish inputting tag.
+Now continue to type the name of the tag, you can not include any space char in a tag name, finally, press space to finish inputting tag.

-When you are inputting tag name, Midinote will give you some suggestions if there is any.
+When you are inputting tag name, Midinote will give you some suggestions if there are any.

-To select one of them, press up and down to change the option and press enter to pick the tag you want.
+To choose one, press up and down and press Enter to pick the tag.

-Another way to input tags is to use the tag recommender bar.
-On top of the app, there is a rectangle area called the tag recommender bar.
-As you type content, Midinote will analyze it, and give you some possible tag suggestions in the bar.
+Another way to input tags is by using the Tag Recommender Bar.
+On the top of the app, there is a rectangular area called Tag Recommender Bar.
+When you are typing, Midinote will analyze the content, and give you some tag suggestions in the bar.

-Just click the tag in the bar directly to input the tag into your notes.
+Click the tag in the bar to add it to your notes.

-Select some text in a note.
-Then, click the # icon in the toolbar.
-Then the text selected would become a tag.
+Select some text in the note using the mouse, click the # icon in the toolbar, then the text selected will convert to a tag.

-In Midinote, you can develop your own mind map structure by defining tags.
-Say you have a tag 'A' and 'B', if you use 'A' to define 'B', then you created a structure that the tag B belongs to the tag A, or you can say, B is a sub-tag of A. Presented in the mind map, the B would be a branch node connected to A.
+In Midinote, you can build your mindmap structure by define tags.
+Say, you have a tag 'A' and 'B', if you use 'A' to define 'B', then you created a structure that the tag B belongs to the tag A, or you can say, B is a sub-tag of A. Presented in the mindmap, the B is a branch node connected to A.

-First, let's show you how to define a tag.
+To do so, first, let's show you how to define a tag.
 To define a tag, move the mouse to the tag that you want to define.
-Stay for a while, a tooltip will appear.
+Stay for a while, a tooltip box will appear.

-Find the section: "definition".
-Input something describing: What is this tag?
-Or, what is this tag about?
-And you can also input tags in the definition, just like you do in notes.
+Find the section: "DEFINITION".
+Input something like what is this tag?
+You can input tags in the definition too, just like you do in a note.

-After defining a tag with other tags, you have defined the relationship between these tags, you will find the mind map would present this relationship.
+After defining a tag with other tags, you defined the relationship between these tags, you will find the mindmap presents this relationship.

-And you will find, all those notes that belong to the children tags would belong to their parents too.
+And you will find that all those notes that belong to the children's tags belong to their parents too.

-In Midinote, every tag is an article, so if you click a tag and entered into this tag, it means you opened the article of this tag.
-For Midinote, the home page of this app is all about an article, or you can say about a tag, it would be shown just after your login.
+In Midinote, every tag is an article, so if you click a tag and enter this tag, it means you open the article of this tag.

 As shown below, there are several elements in an article:

-The title of current article, actually, it must be a tag name.
+The title of the current article, actually, it is the name of a tag.
 In the world of Midinote, every tag is an article.
-You can click any tag to go into the article of this tag.
+You can click any tag to go to its article.

-The navigator indicates the position/path to the current article.
-As illuminated in the figure, the current article/tag is 'B', its parent is 'A', and A's parent is a special unique global tag: "Merry", it is the first tag that created when you begin to use Midinote, Midinote will force you to create it, all other tags in Midinote belong to it.
-It's a global root tag.
+The navigator indicates the path to the current article.
+As illuminated in the figure, the current article/tag is 'B', its parent is 'A', and A's parent is a special unique tag: "Merry", it is the first tag created when you begin to use Midinote, Midinote will force you to create it, "Merry" is just an example for this, you can create any tag you want, all other tags in Midinote will belong to it.

-The navigator also records the history of your visit to articles/tags.
-Using or to go back or forward in your visit history.
+The navigator also records the history of your visit between articles/tags.
+Using or to go forward or backword.

 All the notes that belong to this article/tag.

-In Midinote, if you attach a tag to a note, then, this note belongs to the tag.
+In Midinote, if you attach a tag to a note, then this note belongs to the tag.
 It will appear in the article of this tag.
-Also, this note will appear in all the ancestors of this tag.
+Also, this note will appear in all the tag's ancestors.

 Show articles in the form of graphs.
-There are two different types of graph:
+There are two different types of graphs: